YashKTJadhav1999/Netflix-Movie-Recommendation-using-Machine-Learning/README.md

 7. Displaying the top 10 movies that users are likely to watch after watching the previous movie they watched.

 CONCLUSION:
-The top 3 movies that users are likely to watch after the previous movie they watched based on ECLAT are:
+The top 3 movies that users are likely to watch after the previous movie they watched based on ECLAT algorithm are:
 1. Interstellar & Inception
 2. Kanan Gill Comedy & Comedy nights with Kapil
 3. Harry Potter 1 & Harry Potter 2